Getting the Highest Appraisal for Your ListingGet a Full “DU” Loan Approval

 What Agents Can Do

-If the appraisal is going to be “tight” there are actions you can take.
+If the appraisal is going to be “tight,” there are actions you can take.

 Most appraisers have an MLS super key.
 So take off the lockbox (and enter a notation into the MLS).
+This guarantees the appraiser will call you for access to the property.

-Meeting the appraiser is an opportunity to present the most up to date comps.
+Meeting the appraiser is an opportunity to present the most up-to-date comps.

-4) Are there listings currently closing?
-Call the other listing agents and get info on when they are due to close.
-Better to delay the appraisers’ appt. until another home (with a higher value) closes a day or two later.
+3) Are there listings currently closing?
+Call the other listing agents and get information on when they are due to close.
+It’s better to delay the appraiser’s appointment until another home (with a higher value) closes a day or two later.

-5) Don’t rely on the MLS, call your title service (daily if necessary) to check on pending recordings.
+4) Don’t rely on the MLS; call your title service (daily if necessary) to check on pending recordings.
+As you know, It’s not unusual for MLS data “to lag” several days!

-6) FHA & VA appraisals often focus on more on “minutiae” vs. Fannie/Freddie appraisals.
+5) FHA & VA appraisals often focus on more on “minutiae” vs. Fannie/Freddie appraisals.

 Related Post: Lender Rules for Termite Inspections and Repairs

-So be prepared to (pre) employ a handyman to fix small items.
+So, be prepared to (pre) employ a handyman to fix small items.

 Daniel Dobbs